-To start cut out refined grains (cereals, breads, pastas, anything containing white flour, etc.), dairy products, sugar and artificial sweeteners, all processed foods, caffeine and alcohol.
+To start cut out refined grains (cereals, bread, pasta, anything containing white flour, etc.), dairy products, sugar, artificial sweeteners, all processed foods, caffeine, and alcohol.

-Focus on eating real whole foods, lots of plants (vegetables and fruits), nuts and healthy fats (coconut oil, olive oil, wild caught fish, etc.).
-Eat at least 2 cups of brassica vegetables (broccoli, cauliflower, cabbage, brussel sprouts, kale, etc.) because they contain DIM (diindolylmethane) which helps drive estrogen metabolism down the protective anti cancer pathway.
+Focus on eating real whole foods, lots of plants (vegetables and fruits), nuts, and healthy fats (coconut oil, olive oil, wild-caught fish, etc.).
+Eat at least 2 cups of brassica vegetables (broccoli, cauliflower, cabbage, Brussels sprouts, kale, etc.) because they contain DIM (diindolylmethane) which helps drive estrogen metabolism down the protective anti-cancer pathway.

 Stress and lifestyle increase estrogen levels

-Make sure you take time out of your day to meditate, do yoga, relax in a detox bath or whatever it takes to reduce the stress of everyday life.
+Make sure you take time out of your day to meditate, do yoga, relax in a detox bath, or do whatever it takes to reduce the stress of everyday life.

 Look for nutritional deficiencies